NFL draft class faced major challenges in COVID-19 battles

 It’s not just what happens on the field, either.

-When league officials announced during the combine that all COVID-19 restrictions would be lifted this fall, the feeling from the overwhelming majority of the 300-plus invitees was gratitude.
+When NFL officials announced during the combine that all COVID-19 restrictions would be lifted this fall, the feeling from the overwhelming majority of the 300-plus invitees was gratitude.

 “First, no one wants that stick up your nose,” Auburn linebacker Zakoby McClain said.
 “I got my vaccine so I didn’t have to go through it as much.
 It will be very stress-free because no one wants that stick up their nose.”